-Transport Asset Holding Entity of NSW (TAHE) was granted a state tax exemption until 30 June 2023 by way of regulation for land owned by or leased to TAHE and used primarily for railway purposes.
-A review of land, the relevant legislation and exemptions will need to be conducted before TAHE can estimate the land tax payable.
+Transport Asset Holding Entity of NSW (TAHE) was granted a state tax exemption until 30 June 2024 by way of regulation for land owned by or leased to TAHE and used primarily for railway purposes.
+The 2023-24 Budget includes a decision to make the land tax exemption permanent.